adamstavely/refactored-palm-tree/GLOSSARY.md

 ## Privilege & Governance

-**Attorney-client privilege** — A legal protection for confidential communications between an attorney and client made for the purpose of legal advice.
-PCES enforces this at the chunk level — privileged content cannot enter an AI context window without explicit authorization.

 **CoI** — Conflict of Interest.
 A situation where the firm's representation of one client may be adverse to another.
 PCES maintains a Conflict Graph and blocks retrieval of content that could expose adverse party information.

 **Hard stop** — A THEMIS enforcement action that cannot be overridden by any individual approval.
 Examples: active adverse-party CoI on a current client, sealed matter boundary violation.
 Requires formal out-of-band process involving ethics counsel.